microprediction/microactors-causality/README.md

 ### What this does

-   1. Tests the current version of Tigramite package on github (not PyPI which is currently broken)
+   1. Tests the current version of Tigramite package from github
    2. Creates pretty pictures

+Thus it serves to test the tigramite package master branch

 ### Intended usage